DFHack/dfhack/docs/Plugins.rst

 furniture inside a bedroom: specifically, clockwise from top left, a cabinet, a table, a chair, a bed, and a statue.

-All of the building designation uses `Planning Mode <buildingplan>`, so you do not need to have the items available to construct all the buildings when you run fortplan with the .csv file.
+All of the building designation uses `buildingplan`, so you do not need to have the items available to construct all the buildings when you run fortplan with the .csv file.